YixinLi99/NAMD-Tutorial/README.md

 # NAMD-Tutorials

-Simulations of Dipeptide with Minimisation and Equilibrum
+## Simulations of Dipeptide with Minimisation and Equilibrum, md0

 ###### Step 1: Install NAMD & Dipeptide_e Files